JensLiu/restaurant-ordering-system-backend/README.md

 ## **Authentication**

-*Authenticate user on every API request*
+*Authenticate user on each API request*

 Upon each request, a JWT access token must be attached either as an HTTP-only cookie or an Authentication header.
 Only users with the correct identity can access the endpoints within its role.

 When signed in, the user will be given an access token and a refresh token.
-When the access token expires, the user can use the refresh token to refresh it since the refresh token lasts longer.
-It is implemented in the front end to automatically refresh when receiving responses with the unauthorised status code.
+When the access token expires, the user can use the refresh token to refresh it since the refresh token lasts longer. *(It is implemented in the front end to automatically refresh when receiving responses with the unauthorised status code)*.

 ## Profile management
 Each user can modify their name, avatar, and password.

 ## **Menu item management**
 Managers can
 - Add/Edit/Remove categories
 - Add/Edit/Remove menu items

 Each menu item has the following attributes:
 - id
 - name
 - description